MindSculpt/Bootstrap-Gulp-Static-Workflow/README.md

 Development should take place in the source folder.
 The watch command that runs when you run `gulp` will watch changes in this folder and update the builds in the /builds folder.
 Any changes made to the builds folder will be overwritten by the gulp tasks.

 The builds folder is cleaned each time you start up a project, so before you run your `gulp` task make sure you set the 'outputDir' folder value to either 'production' (minified assets) or 'development' (unminified assets).

+Don't forget to add your own `.htaccess` file to your root on production.

 Sass is the CSS preprocessor this project uses for styles.
 Learn more about syntax here: [http://sass-lang.com/](http://sass-lang.com/)